anchit92/ESP32-RaceBox-mini-Emulator/README.md

     - Configure Board Settings:
     - Go to Tools > Board and select your specific ESP32 board (e.g., "ESP32 Dev Module").
     - Ensure the correct Upload Speed and Port are selected.
+Got it!
+Here's the same Markdown without the triple backticks, so you can easily **copy and paste** it directly into your README:

-### 5. Upload the Firmware:
+### 5. Upload the Firmware

-- *OPTIONAL*- Update deviceName(line 33) to whatever you want (the format is "RaceBox Mini {10 digit number}").
+* **OPTIONAL** – You may update the **10-digit number** in the `deviceName` on **line 33** to personalize your device.
+  Make sure to **keep** the `"RaceBox Mini "` prefix unchanged — only change the number.

+  // ✅ Correct:
+  String deviceName = "RaceBox Mini 6942069420";

+  // ❌ Incorrect – Do not change the prefix:
+  String deviceName = "MY GPS 6942069420";

-- Click the "Upload" button (right arrow icon) in the Arduino IDE to compile and upload the code to your ESP32.
+* Click the **Upload** button (the right arrow icon) in the Arduino IDE to compile and upload the code to your ESP32.

-    - Note: Sometimes during the upload, I had to hold the BOOT button, press and release the EN button then release the BOOT button for the upload to work.
-- Check the Serial Monitor and ensure everything starts up successfully, initialization is complete when it starts displaying "BLE Packet Rate: 0.00 Hz" every 5 seconds.
+  * If upload fails, try this sequence while the output shows "Connecting....":

+    1. Hold the **BOOT** button
+    2. Press and release the **EN** button
+    3. Then release the **BOOT** button

+* Open the **Serial Monitor** to verify startup.
+Initialization is complete when you see:

+  BLE Packet Rate: 0.00 Hz | GNSS Update Rate: 25.20 Hz

+  printed every 5 seconds.

 ## 3D Printed Enclosure